 IELTS Reading: Cambridge 11 Test 1, Reading Passage 2, The Falkirk Wheel, with solutions and best explanations

-This IELTS Reading post covers the second part of Cambridge 11 Reading Test 1.
-Here, I’ve discussed Reading Passage 2 entitled “The Falkirk Wheel”.
+This IELTS Reading post covers solutions to Passage 2 of Cambridge 11 Reading Test 1.
+Here, I’ve discussed Reading Passage 2 which is titled ‘The Falkirk Wheel’.
 I’ve provided the solutions with the best explanations.
 You need to match the answers with your Cambridge 11 IELTS Series book Test 1.
 Hopefully, you will find this post useful.

 IELTS Reading: Cambridge 11 Test 1, Reading Passage 2, The Falkirk Wheel, with solutions and best explanations